InfoSeeking/IRIS/README.md

 ##Pipe
 The pipe command allows you to do a unix-like pipe feeding the output of one command into the input of another.
 You cannot do this by simply taking the XML output of one and passing it to another command since it needs a bit of reformatting.
 This allows multiple commands to be easily strung together and called repeatedly without much work of the client.

+Subtle Rules:

+If you pipe to rank/filter/query, and do not supply a wordlist element, it will automatically use the content of the first resource of the first resourceList in queue
 ###Request
 ```
 <parameters>